arturlr/minecraft-server-dashboard/docs/deployment_guide.md

 3. Copy the URL and paste in a browser.
 Start using the application.
 You can also share it with your firends.
 4. Optionally, if you own a DNS domain you can create a customized domain for your Amplify App.
 It will require you to change the Amazon Cognito clients configuration to add the new URL for CallBack and signOut.

+Now that you finished the applicationn deployment, please read the [user guide](user_guide.md)